tromp/cuckoo/GPU.md

 appears to do little good; I saw only about a 1% performance improvement.
 Changing settings to allow it to run within 3GB however imposes a huge penalty, more than halving performance.

 All my final tuning was done on an NVIDIA 1080Ti.
-The only other card I ran it on was the GTX 980Ti, which achieves not even one third the performance.
+The only other cards I ran it on were a plain 1080, which is about 50% slower, and a GTX 980Ti, which is over 200% slower...

 How fast is this Cuckoo Cycle solver on the fastest known consumer hardware?
 ------------